 The general opinion is that getting the best in every aspect of manufacturing is impossible.
 This common knowledge may ring true but we are of the belief that it is possible to get very near to maximising them all.

 Every one of those project management parts comprises of sub-units, as we explained.
-Breaking it down to smaller chunks may help with optimising your workflow.
+Breaking it down into smaller chunks may help with optimising your workflow.
 It clears the picture and the black box disappears.
 Inputs are clearly correlated to the outcome.

 As said before, it all requires planning.
 You may devise a plan that takes all the aforementioned details into account.
 But how to make it all work?